-If you have been injured in a side impact car accident, our side-impact collision injury lawyer in Caifornia may be able to recover compensation for your injuries, medical costs, loss of wages, pain, and suffering, and other bus accident-related expenses.
+If you have been injured in a side-impact car accident, our side-impact collision injury lawyer in California may be able to recover compensation for your injuries, medical costs, loss of wages, pain, and suffering, and other bus accident-related expenses.
 WE TAKE ALL OF OUR PERSONAL INJURY CASES ON CONTINGENCY!
 That means we don’t get paid unless you get paid!
 No money upfront, no hourly fees.

 Fatal Car Accidents

-We will fight to recover financial resources they need for lost income due to the injuries caused, medical bills and pain and suffering.
+We will fight to recover the financial resources they need for lost income due to the injuries caused, medical bills, and pain and suffering.
 Also, we will assist with getting you the best health care, physical therapy, mental health needs.
-Our clients are located across all of California including Los Angeles, Orange County, San Diego, San Bernardino, Riverside, San Francisco, and San Jose.
+Our clients are located across all of California including Los Angeles, Orange County, San Diego, San Bernardino, Irvine, Fresno, Sacramento, Riverside, San Francisco, and San Jose.
 Head-on automobile accidents are complicated cases, and we have the experience to get you the best recovery.

-The California personal injury experts at Arash Law can represent you if you have been a victim of a rear-end car accident.
+Arash Khorsandi and his team of California personal injury experts at Arash Law can represent you if you have been a victim of a rear-end car accident.
 Typically, rear-end accidents are the most common type of car accident.
 They also result in the most severe injuries.
-In a typical rear-end accident case, driver “2″ hits driver “1′s” completely stopped car from behind, and since driver “1″ has no advance notice of getting hit, driver “1′s” injuries are usually severe and long-lasting.
+In a typical rear-end accident case, driver “2″ hits driver “1′s” completely stopped-car from behind, and since driver “1″ has no advance notice of getting hit, driver “1′s” injuries are usually severe and long-lasting.

-This is why our California personal injury law firm and personal injury attorneys specialize in rear-end car accidents over any other type of car accident.
+This is why our California car accident lawyers and personal injury attorneys specialize in rear-end car accidents over any other type of car accident.
 Our personal injury professionals focus on getting you the best results for your case.
 We represent drivers and passengers in all claims.
 Not all personal injury lawyers are the same, so don’t just settle before speaking directly with one of our rear-end collision or car wreck lawyers.
 We take all of our personal injury cases on a contingency basis.

-Rear end accidents can result in injuries such as a spinal cord injury, paralysis or head trauma.
+Rear-end accidents can result in injuries such as a spinal cord injury, paralysis or head trauma.
 As a result, the victim may require special care, in addition to expensive medical treatments, surgeries, therapies, and other injury-related care.
-If you have been injured in a rear-end car crash, the aggressive automobile accident legal team at Arash Law may be able to recover compensation for your injuries, medical costs, loss of wages, pain, and suffering, and other road traffic accident-related expenses.
+If you have been injured in a rear-end car crash, our aggressive automobile accident legal team may be able to recover compensation for your injuries, medical costs, loss of wages, pain, and suffering, and other road traffic accident-related expenses.